Last Updated on

 STOP PRESS: It looks like even the timelines for extraction are also unacceptable.

-Yesterday we heard from a client who had to wait 8 months to get a paid-for extract of less than 40GB from their email protection vendor.
+We recently we heard from a client who had to wait 8 months to get a paid-for extract of less than 40GB from their email protection vendor.

 Can you dodge the exit fee?